-Rosie Jones is responsible for setting the strategic vision for the Open University Library Services, ensuring that they deliver a leading-edge service by responding positively to new opportunities and challenges within a rapidly changing environment.
+Rosie Jones is responsible for setting the strategic vision for the Library Services of the Open University (United Kingdom), ensuring that they deliver a leading-edge service by responding positively to new opportunities and challenges within a rapidly changing environment.
 2014 PSS, Library and Cultural Institution Distinguished Achievement Award from the University of Manchester.
 2014 Guardian HE Award Winner for Alan Gilbert Learning Commons Project.

-Vijay Kumar is Associate Dean of Digital Learning and responsible for Strategic Educational Initiatives at MIT, where he provides leadership for sustainable, technology- enabled educational innovation.
+Vijay Kumar is Associate Dean of Digital Learning and responsible for Strategic Educational Initiatives at MIT - Massachusetts Institute of Technology (United States), where he provides leadership for sustainable, technology- enabled educational innovation.
 He is a member of the MIT OpenCourseWare advisory committee, and an executive officer for MIT’s Council on Educational Technology.
 In prior roles at MIT and other institutions, Kumar has been responsible for strategy development and the integration of information technology and media services into education.
 He has authored numerous articles in the area of educational innovations and technology strategy and is a co-editor of a Carnegie Foundation book Opening Up Education (MIT Press, August 2008).

 Mark Nichols is responsible for the learning systems, learning innovation and TEL design teams at the Open University (United Kingdom).
 One of his team’s roles involves working with faculties to provide them with analytics insight into their activities and module performance.
 In his previous role, Nichols was associated with a major New Zealand project dealing with the use of learning analytics at an institutional level.